- General information

 4.4.
 Image manipulation

 Any alterations made to figures using computer software must be consistent with our image manipulation policy.
-The images presented in the manuscript must remain representative of the original data, and the corresponding author will be asked to confirm this at submission.
-Please read our requirements for preparing your figures (download PDF) to avoid a potential delay in the publication process or rejection on the basis of non-compliance with these guidelines.
+The images presented in the manuscript must remain representative of the original data; the corresponding author will be asked to confirm this at submission.
+Please read our requirements for preparing your figures to avoid a potential delay in the publication process or rejection on the basis of non-compliance with these guidelines.
+This guide also includes recommendations for improving figure layout to help reviewers and readers appreciate your data.

 All accepted manuscripts are routinely screened by our production department for any indication of image manipulation.
-If evidence of inappropriate manipulation is detected, the journal's Editors might ask for the original data to be supplied and, if necessary, may revoke the acceptance of the article.
+If evidence of inappropriate manipulation is detected, the journal might ask for the original data to be supplied and, if necessary, may revoke acceptance of the article.

 4.5.
 Figure permissions

-It is the responsibility of the author to obtain permission to use figures from another publication in any article submitted to JEB and to ensure that any such use is credited to the source.
+It is the responsibility of the author to obtain permission to use figures from another publication in any article submitted to DMM and to ensure that any such use is credited to the source.
+If you are reproducing material from a non-Open Access licence source, please state so as follows: 'This image is not published under the terms of the CC-BY licence of this article.
+For permission to reuse, please see (Author et al., 2016)'.
 Any fees associated with use of the figure are the responsibility of the author.
 Written permission from the author and/or publisher of the original material, as appropriate, should be provided at the time of submission, otherwise publication may be delayed.
 If a figure has been modified from a previously published figure, please check with the copyright owners to see whether permission is required and include a complete citation/reference for the original article.

 5. Preparing movies